-4th offense: cell phone will not be allowed back on campus.
-If it comes back, the student will be held accountable for a major defiance violation.
+4th offense: detention (parent pick up of device, and parent/student/admin meeting) Cell phone will not be allowed back on campus.
+If it comes back, the student will be held accountable for a major defiance violation, including but not limited to, in-school suspension and out of school suspension.